jayanvi/Weather-app/README.md

 It displays the current weather conditions of city based on your search
-> It also displays wind speed, Humidity, Temperature
+> It also displays wind speed, Humidity, Temperature(in centigrades)